Itz0xAkira/KiraScript/README.md

 # KiraScript

 KiraScript is a simple and intuitive programming language designed for clean syntax and ease of use.
-This document provides an overview of the KiraScript language, including its syntax, features, and built-in functions.
+This document provides an overview of the KiraScript language, including its syntax, features, and built-in functions. **Ironically**

 ## Table of Contents